Moegamat-Tauriq-Osman/DigitalPortfolio/README.md

 > 🎓 Information and Communication Technology Student: Applications Development

-Welcome to my digital hub.
+Welcome to my Digital Portfolio.
+This portfolio reflects my professionalism in my field of studies.
 Here, you'll find my projects, ideas, and the stories behind them.
-It's a glimpse into my passion for learning, creating, and pushing boundaries.
-Have a look and see where my journey is headed.
+It's a glimpse into my passion for learning, creating, pushing boundaries and becoming a skilled developer.
 ---

 ## Contents